The North Dakota Century Code directs the state forms management program to develop and implement standards for design.

 Captions are short instructions or questions which should provide or obtain exact information with a minimum of effort and without confusion.
 Wording should be designed so the person who fills in the form can interpret the caption clearly and easily.
 Words and phrases should be as simple as possible.

-Forms can have too many or too few words.
-If they have too many, they are not read.
-If too few, they may not be understood.
 All forms are to be designed so they are self-explanatory to the person who is using the form.

-With well-designed captions, a form can send its message and do its job.
 Captions must cover only one point so the meaning will not be misunderstood.
 In-house terminology should be avoided, especially on forms used with the public/private sector.
 The typical form should be designed so it would cause no confusion to a person with an eighth grade education.

 Properly designed captions eliminate or reduce the need for lengthy instructions.
 If instructions are needed, they are to be separate from the data gathering portion (body) of the form.